chloebanksweb/chloebanks.co.uk/content/pages/the-art-of-letting-go.md

 navclass: "taolg"
 ---

 #### My debut novel is now available on Amazon.co.uk.
-[Buy it in paperback](http://www.amazon.co.uk/The-Art-Letting-Chloe-Banks/dp/191019820X/) or [buy for kindle](http://www.amazon.co.uk/The-Art-Letting-Chloe-Banks-ebook/dp/B00LZRKK9S/). <br>I'm represented by [David Haviland](http://www.andrewlownie.co.uk/about_david) at [The Andrew Lownie Literary Agency](http://www.andrewlownie.co.uk/).
+[Buy it in paperback](http://www.amazon.co.uk/The-Art-Letting-Chloe-Banks/dp/191019820X/) or [buy for kindle](http://www.amazon.co.uk/The-Art-Letting-Chloe-Banks-ebook/dp/B00LZRKK9S/). <br>It has sold over 10,000 copies so far and been a best-seller in Women's Literary Fiction on Amazon.

+### The Art of Letting Go is currently shortlisted for the People's Book Prize in both the Debut Author and Fiction categories. <a href="http://bit.ly/vote-for-chloe">Click here to vote for it</a>.

 [<img src="/img/taolg-cover.jpg" alt="Buy The Art of Letting Go on Amazon.co.uk" title="Buy The Art of Letting Go on Amazon.co.uk" class="cover-image">](http://www.amazon.co.uk/The-Art-Letting-Chloe-Banks/dp/191019820X/)